Amit-Dey/PressMate/README.md

-# News-Portal-Website
+# PressMate – Centralized News Platform for All

-> We want to create a website that holds multiple news portals like games, entertainment, politics, international news etc. Not only holding news, users can see it in detail and watch video news also.
+> We want to create a website with multiple news portals like games, entertainment, politics, international news, etc. Not only holding news, users can see it in detail and watch video news.
 They can comment like and share the post.
-We will try to count the rating and user sentiment about the news.
+We will try to count the ratings and user sentiment about the news.
 The more we will go through this journey, we will try our best to ensure the best quality on the website.

 ## Application Features and Description: